Kotlin/KEEP/proposals/pattern-matching.md

 }
 ```

-The way we envision it, this would mean there is a variable `n` with the value of `p.name` in scope for the case's body (similar to Rust's syntax).
+The way we envision it, this would mean there is a variable `n` with the
+value of `p.name` in scope for the case's body (similar to Rust's syntax).

-However, it could be interpreted in the opposite manner and re-uses `:`, which is used for defining types.
+However, it could be interpreted in the opposite manner and re-uses `:`,
+which is used for a 'is-of-type' relationship.
-An arrow like operator would make this clearer (e.g. `name -> n`), but is still requires adding a new operator or reusing an existing one.
+An arrow-like operator would make this clearer (e.g. `name -> n`), but is
+still requires adding a new operator or reusing an existing one.

+While this
+is a very desirable feature, this proposal lacks good syntax for it, so
+contributions are welcome.

 ## Implementation
 > Disclaimer: contributions are welcome as the author has no background on the specifics of the Kotlin compiler, and only some on JVM bytecode.